divyansh8866/datatlantics_web/README.md

 ## Installation

 DataAtlantic is a web-based platform accessible through modern web browsers.
 No installation is required.
-Simply visit our website at [https://www.dataatlantic.com](https://www.dataatlantic.com) to get started.
+Simply visit our website to get started.

 ## Usage